lenlobo/Sarcasm-Detection/README.md

 # Sarcasm-Detection
+## Introduction
+Sarcasm detection is a challenging task in natural language processing (NLP).
+This project aims to detect sarcasm in tweets using machine learning techniques.
+The process involves data collection, preprocessing, model training, and web deployment.

 ## Dependencies:
-* Numpy
+Numpy
-* Pandas
+Pandas
-* Flask
+Flask
-* Scikit-learn
+Scikit-learn
-* Tweepy
+Tweepy
-## Generate tweets :
-Can directly use the tweets.json directly or
- ### run python tweepy.py
-  Creates a csv file with tweets containing #sarcasm.
-Tweepy takes in query which is #sarcasm and the number of tweets to be extracted, that is count.
-  Make a column using an ipynb notebook such as jupyter into the csv called label.
-Set label to 1 for all the sarcastic tweets
-  Do the same, just change the query in the tweepy.py file to anything random. for example q='#airlines'.
+## Data Collection:
+### Generate tweets:
+Option 1: Use the provided tweets.json directly.
-  This will generate tweets which are not sarcastic.
-Make the label column for the same with value 0 and merge both the csv files and randomize the data.
+Option 2: Use tweepy.py to fetch tweets containing #sarcasm.
+This script creates a CSV file with sarcastic tweets labeled as 1.
+Additionally, generate non-sarcastic tweets by changing the query in the script.
+Merge both CSV files and randomize the data.
- ## Data Preprocessing :
+## Data Preprocessing:
-  It is important to clean the text(tweets) data by removing the Username,Datetime, emoji's and hashtags from the tweets
+Clean the text data by removing usernames, datetime, emojis, and hashtags from the tweets.
- ## run python clean.py
+Run: python clean.py
- this will clean the dataset row by row.
+## Model Training:
+Train a sarcasm detection model using the preprocessed data.
+Random Forest Classifier is used in this project.
+Run:
- ## Next run python model.py
+python model.py
-  This will create a model.
-The model used here is RandomForest.
-The model is used for prediction or classification of the tweets.
+## Web Deployment:
+Use Flask to create a web application for sarcasm detection.
+A basic input-output website is provided; however, customization is encouraged to make it more professional.
+Run:
- ## Next run python flask.py
+python flask.py
-  Flask is an module for python to connect between HTML5 websites and the Python code, for example the model here.
-  This should start a localhost webserver, go to the link "localhost:5000".

- ## I've created a basic input output website as it was not the highlight of this project, one can create the website on its own as well just change the 'paths' in the flask.py file.
+This starts a localhost web server.
+Visit "localhost:5000" in your browser.

+### Next Steps:
+Improving Model Performance: Experiment with different machine learning algorithms and hyperparameters to improve accuracy.
+Enhancing Web Interface: Design a more user-friendly and visually appealing web interface.
+Scalability: Scale the model and web application to handle larger datasets and higher traffic.
+Feel free to expand and enhance this project to make it more professional and effective in detecting sarcasm in tweets.
+Your contributions are welcome!